You can’t overestimate the value of feedback in the remote work setting.

 Positive feedback serves as a recognition resource to show appreciation for a great result on a project.

 Most managers don’t give enough positive feedback.
-One of the explanations for this lack of acknowledgement that I’ve heard is “I don’t want employees to think that they are entitled, we want them to keep working hard”.
+One of the explanations for this lack of acknowledgment that I’ve heard is “I don’t want employees to think that they are entitled, we want them to keep working hard”.

 But the truth is that effective positive feedback is an agent of engagement.
 Gallup found that more than 65% of employees felt fully connected with their work after receiving positive feedback from their leaders.